lh/pdf-comparator/README.md

 - **Dual PDF Loading**: Load a base PDF and an overlay PDF
 - **Translucent Overlay**: Adjust opacity (0-100%) of the overlay PDF to see both documents simultaneously
 - **Interactive Ruler**: Toggle rulers with point measurements for precise alignment (1 pt = 1/72 inch, standard PDF unit)
+- **Scale Origin Point**: Draggable green crosshair defines the center point for scaling operations
+  - Toggle on/off in toolbar
+  - Drag crosshair to desired anchor point
+  - Scaling happens around this point instead of center
+  - Useful for aligning specific features while scaling
 - **Position Controls**: Multiple ways to adjust overlay position
   - **Mouse/Trackpad**: Click and drag anywhere to move overlay
   - **Arrow keys**: Move 1 point at a time